 Double check that the number of rooms stated on your renewal documents are correct, as this could also affect the cost of your quote.

 It’s important to keep your occupations status up to date.

 You should double check that any claims listed on your documents are accurate, as these are usually the details that will be passed to other insurers if you choose to switch.

 - Compulsory and Voluntary Excesses

-You should always double check your excess, as different underwriters may have different compulsory excesses.
+You should always double check your excesses, as different underwriters may have different compulsory excesses.
 You shouldn’t assume it’ll be the same as last year, just in case.
 You should also be aware that there are different excesses for different types of claims.
-For example, there’s a compulsory one for accidental damages, fire and theft, and usually a smaller one for glass claims.
+For example, there’s one for accidental damage, subsidence, escape of water and so on, each will usually be a different amount.
 Remember, any voluntary excess you choose will be on top of the compulsory excess.